You’ve probably heard someone recommend fermented foods for IBS, but is it a good idea?

 Low FODMAP fermented foods

 Also – if you’re dairy free you can sometimes find coconut or soy kefir.
-However, some people with IBS will also react to these products as well.

 Can I buy fermented foods for IBS?